solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 may slowly try to automate more parts to improve cluster reliability.

 ### Use gossip and consensus to figure out restart slot before the restart
-The main difference between current proposal and this proposal is that this proposal will automatically enter restart preparation phase without human intervention.
+The main difference between this and the current proposal is this alternative tries to make the cluster automatically enter restart preparation phase without human intervention.

 While getting human out of the loop improves recovery speed, there are concerns about recovery gossip messages interfering with normal gossip messages, and